-Agriculture law society at Widener provides a variety of opportunities to get involved with the vast expanse of agriculture.
+AALA at Widener Law Commonwealth provides a variety of opportunities to get involved with the vast expanse of agriculture.
 From animals to zoning, patent law to marketing, each portion of the agricultural experience feeds off an intimate relationship with the law.
 While our chapter here is just spouting, join us by contributing your background in agriculture or your willingness to learn to contribute to a bountiful future for Pennsylvania agriculture.

-The National Black Law Students Association (NBLSA) is a national organization created and designed to articulate and promote the professional needs and goals of black law students; to foster and encourage professional competence; to focus upon the relationship of the black attorney to the American legal system; to instill in the black attorney and law student a greater awareness of and commitment to the needs of the black community; to utilize their expertise to initiate a change within the legal system that will make it more responsive to the needs and concerns of the black community; to do any and all things necessary and lawful for the accomplishment of these goals.
+The National Black Law Students Association (NBLSA) is a national organization created and designed to articulate and promote the professional needs and goals of black law students; to foster and encourage professional opportunities, and to focus upon the relationship of the black attorney in the American legal system.

 The Environmental Law and Policy Society's mission is to help educate students and the community about local, national, and global environmental issues.
 It also provides students with opportunities to become involved in issues, and to learn about career opportunities in environmental law.